‘Klopp owes Africa an apology’ – Fashanu, Adepoju slam Liverpool boss for ‘little’ Afcon comment

 “In January, there’s a little tournament in Africa...,” Klopp said.

-Reacting to his statement, Fashanu, who is of Nigerian descent and managed two appearances for the Three Lions during his playtime, believes Klopp’s comments is a big slap on black players around the world.
+Reacting to his statement, Fashanu, who is of Nigerian descent and managed two appearances for the Three Lions during his playing days, believes Klopp’s comments is a big slap on black players around the world.

 “This is a big slap on black players around the world.
 I am very disappointed that somebody who we rated as highly as we did can literarily drip that out with his silly mouth,” Fashanu said as quoted by The Punch.